 During radiation treatment, you will see your radiation oncologist at least once a week to watch for any concerning symptoms.
 Typically, a radiation follow-up will occur between one to three months after completion of your treatment and then may rotate with other health care professionals.

-Your radiation oncologist may want to follow up with you every three to six months for the first few years after your treatment ends, or he/she may have you follow up with your other oncologists.
+Your radiation oncologist may want to follow up with you every three to six months for the first few years after your treatment ends, or they may have you follow up with your other oncologists.
 The schedule for follow-up appointments depends on your doctor and your type of cancer.
 Make sure to discuss long-term care before completing your radiation so you understand when you will need to see your doctor.